StefaniniInspiring/polymer-stomp/README.md

 # \<polymer-stomp\>

-A Polymer Web Component on top of stomp client and sockjs to send and receive messages throught web sockets
+A Polymer Web Component on top of stomp client and sockjs to send and receive messages through web sockets

 ## Install the Polymer-CLI